 Summary

 A key aspect of the system is that, in each location, we estimated separate epidemiological associations for each sex and age group.
-These sex-specific and age-specific epidemiological associations were exclusively estimated with mortality records of the respective sex or age group, and therefore, they quantify the actual risk of death of the population subgroup at any given temperature and location based on real data.
-This means that we issue independent health warnings for each population subgroup based on the temperature forecasts and its corresponding sex-specific or age-specific epidemiological association.
+These sex-specific and age-specific epidemiological associations were exclusively estimated with mortality records of the respective sex and age group, and therefore, they quantify, for each location, the actual risk of death of the population subgroup at any given temperature or air pollution concentration based on real data.
+This means that we issue independent health warnings for each population subgroup based on the corresponding sex-specific and age-specific epidemiological association.
 In general, the risk of death from heat is higher in women than in men, and consequently, heat warnings in summer are expected to be more frequent and of higher category in women than in men.
-Similarly, the risk of death from both heat and cold increases with age, and therefore, heat and cold warnings are expected to be more frequent and of higher category in the elderly all year round.
+Similarly, the risk of death from both heat, cold and air pollution increases with age, and therefore, heat, cold and air pollution warnings are expected to be more frequent and of higher category in the elderly all year round.

-We here analysed how far in advance we can reliably forecast temperatures and their health effects.
-Temperatures can generally be forecast with some degree of confidence up to 15 days in advance in winter, and up to 14 days ahead in summer.
-Our capacity to predict the risk of death with some degree of confidence is somewhat smaller, up to 15 days in advance in winter, but only up to 11 days ahead in summer.
-We must however strongly emphasise that the reliability of the temperature forecasts and health warnings decreases as we predict more distant dates, with the best forecasts and warnings a few days ahead only.
-We generally recommend being cautious with temperature forecasts and related health warnings issued more than 7 days in advance.
+We analysed here and here how far in advance we can reliably forecast temperatures and their associated health effects.
+Ambient temperatures and temperature related mortality risks and health emergencies can generally be forecast with some degree of confidence up to two weeks in advance.
+We must however strongly emphasise that the reliability of these forecasts and warnings decreases as we predict more distant dates, with very high reliability a few days ahead only.
+We generally recommend being cautious with temperature forecasts and associated health warnings issued more than 7 days in advance.

 Author contributions